-As a requirement for graduation, each student will successfully complete four designated Quill writing courses.
-In addition to ENG 101 (or its equivalent) during the first year of residency, these courses must include at least one upper-level Quill course in the student's major field of study.
-By definition, a Quill course is one that requires written work that is submitted, evaluated, revised and resubmitted for final evaluation.
+As a requirement for graduation, each student will successfully complete 16 credits of designated Quill writing courses.
+These credits will include ENG 101 (or its equivalent) during the first year of residency, as well as at least one upper-level Quill course (2 or 4 credits) in the student's major field of study.

+By definition, a Quill course is designed to improve the quality of student writing.
+To qualify as a Quill course, at least 25 percent of the final course grade must be based on written work, and at least 15 percent of the final course grade must be based on written work that has been submitted, evaluated, revised and resubmitted for final evaluation.
 In this catalog, Quill courses are marked with a